laggerstatten/FullstackJSDev-StorefrontAPI/README.md

-# Storefront Backend Project
+# Storefront Backend Instructions

-## Getting Started

-This repo contains a basic Node and Express app to get you started in constructing an API.
-To get started, clone this repo and run `yarn` in your terminal at the project root.

 ### Setting up the environment
-After cloning/downloading this repo, create a file named '.env' and add the below environment variables.
+Create a file named '.env' and add the below environment variables.

 ```
 POSTGRES_HOST = 127.0.0.1